chipsalliance/chisel/docs/src/explanations/Connection-operators-.md

-## Concept 2: := means assign ALL signals from the RHS to the LHS, regardless of their direction.
+## Concept 2: `:=` means assign ALL LHS signals from the RHS, regardless of the direction on the LHS.
 Using the same experiment code as above, we set to test for the function of `:=` To achieve this, `<>` is being replaced with `:=` in the sample code above.
 (Scastie link to the experiment:https://scastie.scala-lang.org/Shorla/o1ShdaY3RWKf0IIFwwQ1UQ)